FoodIsLifeBGP/banana-rn/contributionGuide.md

   );
   ```

-  Note that for more complicated component that needs to receive multiple parameters, we need to define the interface of parameter and apply it into functional component.
-Below is the example of `ClaimingProgressBar` which presents the claim status of a donation.
+  Note that for more complicated component that needs to receive multiple properties, we need to define an interface of the parameter and use it when initializing the functional component.
+Below is an example of `ClaimingProgressBar` which presents the claim statuses of a donation.

   ```tsx
   import React from 'react';